foglienimatteo/GaPSE.jl/README.md

 - the Doppler and matter TPCFs in the plane-parallel approximation.

-All these calculations can be performed both with and without a survey window function.
-The code implements also a toy-survey with azymuthal symmetry.
+All these calculations can be performed both with and without an azymuthally symmetric window function, that the code allows to compute for a given redshift bin and angular opening.
-The multipoles computations are tested for $0 \leq L \leq 4$.
+The multipole computations are tested for $0 \leq L \leq 4$.

 This project, and the analytical expressions used for the TPCFs, are based on the article of Emanuele Castorina and Enea Di Dio [[3]](#1).

 ## Installation

 Currently, this package is not in the Julia package registries.
-Assuming that you have already installed a compatible Julia version, the simplest way to install this software is then the following:
+Assuming that you have already installed a compatible Julia version (1.8.x), the simplest way to install this software is then the following:

 - in the terminal, go to the directory you want to install this package;